csu-hci-projects/FA25-DepartmentOfDeparted/README.md

 ### Quick start (Windows)
 1. Clone the repo.
 2. Run `run.bat` from the project root.
-3. Restart computer if build fails to fully apply installed content

 The script installs build tools (Git, MSVC build tools, CMake, Ninja, vcpkg), fetches dependencies, configures a RelWithDebInfo build, compiles, and launches the engine.
 Requires Windows 10/11, internet, and admin rights are recommended for tool installs.